shakes76/PatternAnalysis-2024/recognition/siamese-classifier-47044232/README.md

 ## The Dataset
 For this, the preprocessed version of the dataset is used (it can be found [here](https://www.kaggle.com/datasets/nischaydnk/isic-2020-jpg-256x256-resized/data)).
-This one is used, mainly to reduce system storage.
+This one is used mainly to reduce system storage.
 Additonally, it is easier to train as all of the images have been resized to be of the same 256x256 resolution. \
 This dataset was highly imbalanced as it has 2 classes of of which 32543 were of the benign class while only 585 were malignant.
 To handle this, each of the splits took a sample of the malignant images and then a unique matching number of benign images.
 This meant that there was a 1:1 ratio of the classes in each set so that neither dominated the other in training.\
-To account for the low number of samples in each split, the following augmentions are applied (with a 50% possibility of it applying for the first 3):
+To account for the low number of samples in each split, the following augmentions are applied (with a 50% possibility of it applying for the first three augmentations listed):
 - Random rotation
 - Random Horizontal Flip
 - Random Vertical Flip